MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

 1. Select the module you just added and click **Launch column selector** in the Properties pane.

-1. In the column selector, select **No columns**, and then select **Include** and **column names** in the filter row.
+1. Select **WITH RULES** in the leftmost column if it isn't already selected, and then select **NO COLUMNS** under **Begin With**.
+Then select **Include** and **column names** in the filter row.
 This directs the module to pass through only the columns that are specified.
-Then click the box to the right of **column names** and select the columns pictured below.
+Now click the box to the right of **column names** and select the columns pictured below.
 Finish up by clicking the check mark in the lower-right corner.

     ![Selecting columns for the experiment](Images/define-select-project-columns.png)